 The Boulder Nordic Club is a federally recognized 501c3 nonprofit association whose mission is to provide and support cross-country skiing in the Boulder area.
-Founded informally sometime in the mid-1980s, the Boulder Nordic Club is not really a “club,” per se.
+Founded in 1986, the Boulder Nordic Club is not really a “club,” per se.
 Rather, the BNC is what is technically termed an “association.”

-*New for 2016-17, the BNC lends skis with integrated bindings for five to eight year-olds out of Boulder Nordic Sport’s retail location in Boulder.
+The BNC lends skis with integrated bindings for three to six year-olds out of Boulder Nordic Sport’s retail location in Boulder.
 The bindings accept typical kids’ snow boots.
 There are some poles available too but it is recommended that novice kid skiers begin without poles.
 Boulder Nordic Sport has no customer service responsibilities around these skis, direct all inquiries to email@example.com.
 Please return the skis when done, consider those who will use them next, and have fun!

 Board of Directors And Key Volunteers

-Groomers – Steve Cann, Greg Naber, Chuck Bird, Al Bol, Beth Bennett, and Joel Kimmel.
-Thanks also to Jim Smith, Andy Hunter, and Michael Robson.
+Groomers – Steve Cann, Greg Naber, Chuck Bird, Beth Bennett, Jon McClurg, Jeff Tupala, Anders Wood and Joel Kimmel.
+Thanks also to Jim Smith, Andy Hunter, Al Bol, and Michael Robson.
 Applause.
 Fingers crossed, there may be some new groomers coming onboard.
 (Complaint Department: Matt Muir m2muir[at]gmail.com (*be wary))

 Boulder Nordic Junior Race Team Liaison(s)

 The current BNJRT BOD president or their appointed representative.